patxu/CentrifugalHooksBot/README.md

 # CentrifugalHooksBot
 A Slack bot for the CentrifugalHooks Slack team.

+## Contributing
+- ### Clone, branch, pull request

 ## Features
+An overview of what the bot can do:
 - ### Onboarding
   - welcome new users to the team by sending them a DM
   - contains startup info, like setting the profile picture